Melville Wilkinson: Discipline

 Discipline was modeled after army discipline; boys and girls were divided into groups based on gender, with four sergeants in charge of each group.
 One student described that everything was “carried on with military precision,” referencing the bell that was rung to signal the beginning and end of tasks and activities.
 Wilkinson used these military drills to promote the school––all visitors would automatically be given a parade of military drills.

 Removal

 Wilkinson’s conduct earned him considerable criticism.
 While he was able to keep attendance high at Forest Grove because of his forcible recruitments, death and desertion continued to lower the attendance numbers.
 By 1883, Wilkinson was removed from superintendent of the school after an unfavorable report was submitted by a U.S. Indian inspector, when one of the school buildings was burned down by students.
 As a result, the United States government refused to extend Wilkinson’s leave from the army.
 Even his old friend, Richard Pratt, was unsympathetic, going to show just how much of a liability Wilkinson really was.

 Death

-Wilkinson was killed in the Battle of Sugar Point, a skirmish with a small group of Chippewa Indians.
+Major Wilkinson was stationed at Fort Snelling in Minnesota in 1898.
+During this time, a local Ojibwe Indian chief named Bugonaygeshig was arrested by a U.S. Marshal.
+However, a mob of Ojibwe men came and freed Bugonaygeshig from custody.
+The U.S. Marshal then fled to Fort Snelling, where he requested military assistance.
+Wilkinson and his Army company were then assigned to subdue the Ojibwe fugitives.

+Wilkinson and his men were sent on a steamboat to Sugar Point, a peninsula on Leech Lake where the cabin of Chief Bugonaygeshig was located.
+Shortly after they landed at Sugar Point, the U.S. troops and Ojibwe Indians began to fire at each other, which began the Battle of Sugar Point on October 5, 1898.
+Wilkinson was shot in the leg early on in the battle, and was taken behind cover to treat his wound.
+However, Wilkinson soon got up again and returned to the battle to rally his soldiers.
+Wilkinson was then killed after being shot in the stomach by the Ojibwe.